kk2457791/Fake-news-detector/README.md

 A machine learning tool to detect fake news
 # Fake News Detector - Hackathon Project Setup

-This guide will help you set up and run the Fake News Detector project for your hackathon.
+This guide will help you set up and run the Fake News Detector project .
 The project consists of a React frontend and a Flask backend with machine learning capabilities.

 ## Project Structure